RSVP for Gathered Worship

-We have re-opened for in-person worship, however, it looks very different than our services prior to COVID-19.
-Please review our full COVID-19 Policy for fall 2020 here: covpres.com/covid-policy
+We have two in-person worship services on Sunday mornings, 8:00 and 10:30 am (livestreaming at 10:30).
+However, the services look very different than our services prior to COVID-19.
+Please review our full COVID-19 Policy: covpres.com/covid-information

 General Covid-19 Guidelines for Worship